Unlocking the Motorola G23 (and some words on Motorola)

 The testpoints

-Around December 2024, I found another repository popup with the schematics for the phone, and I found out that the device had testpoints, which could be used to force BROM.
+Around December 2024, I found another repository popup on GitHub with the schematics for the phone, and I found out that the device had testpoints, which could be used to force BROM.

-From that day to until February 2025, we decided to team up to finally unlock the bootloader of the phone.
+From that day to until February 2025, me and DiabloSat teamed up to hopefully unlock the bootloader of the phone.

-We shared ideas, possible testpoints and more, but unfortunately, we couldn’t find a way to force BROM.
+We shared ideas, possible testpoints and more, but unfortunately, we couldn’t find a way to force BROM mode.

-We started to document all the discoveries we made, which can be accessed here.
+I started to document all the discoveries we made, and Diablo started contributing too.
+All the documentation can now be accessed here.

 #define KPDL1 KPCOL0 // 0